pektin/jam/compiler/lekvar/README.md

 #### FunctionType

 A function type is the type of a function.
 It only contains the signature of the function, ie. a set of arguments and a return type.
 A function type is only compatible with another function type that has a compatible signature.

+### Return

+A return is a break point for a function that takes a single object as a return value.
+This object may only appear inside of functions and can be used to infer the return type of a function.

 #### Call